dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.4.4 =
+* Fix: Twitter share url not shown when shorturl add-on is not installed

 = 2.4.3 =
-* Fix: Check if $post is object on some places to prevent "Trying to get property of non-object"
+* Fix: Notice "Trying to get property of non-object" on some custom post_types
 * New: Tested up to WordPress 4.3
 * New: Performance improvements
-* New: Complete rewrite of a large code base.
+* New: Rewrite of a large code base.
 Prevent the use of globals all over
 * New: Shortcode attribute "text" to specifiy the share text.
 E.g. [mashshare text="This is a custom share text.
 Awesome, isn't it?"]
+* New: Tested up with wp 4.3.1
 * Tweak: Remove deprecated code